alvarogarcia7/blog_source/source/_posts/draft_a-basic-working-environment.md

 Sometimes, when working out of somebody's else computer, I won't have my preferred IDE installed.

-In this case, what I usually do --as long as the programming session is more than 5 cycles--, is to configure my own environment.
+In this case, what I usually do --as long as the programming session is more than 5 TDD cycles--, is to configure my own environment.
 It includes:

   * text editor: $EDITOR is enough
   * test runner.
 A simple bash script executing the tests will suffice